 Running strides on a treadmill is slightly different than running them outdoors.

-Use the speed programme to increase your pace quickly until you are sprinting for roughly 2-3 seconds and then quickly decrease your pace.
+- Increase your pace quickly until you are sprinting for roughly 2-3 seconds and then quickly decrease your pace.

-Your slow pace after the stride should be 10-30 seconds slower than your easy running pace to recover.
+- Your slow pace after the stride should be 10-30 seconds slower than your easy running pace to recover.

-Continue this easy pace for about 1-2 minutes before doing the next stride.
+- Continue this easy pace for about 1-2 minutes before doing the next stride.